Once upon a time, there was a clown. His name was Hector. That he is a clown might suggests this will have a happy tone, doesn’t it?

 After that, I became a kind of confessional priest to this strange clown with a unique talent.
 I had been the one who managed to break him, the one he had been able to admit his secret to, so he felt able to talk to me.

-He was never, of course, allowed any writing materials, although I often wondered what would have happened if that directive changed, there in his padded cell.
+He was never, of course, allowed any writing materials, although I often wondered what would have happened if that directive changed.
 Could I go through and rescue my sister?

 I would often spend hours watching him through the one-way glass, wondering how and why his childhood – and condition – had warped him so much.